 One of the first real benefits you should notice when your pre-workout supplement kicks in is that your mind becomes very focused.
 You can concentrate on tasks better, which really helps when you’re working through your limited time at the gym.

 This is often down to the caffeine boost if the pre-workout supplements includes caffeine and other stimulants.
 Just make sure you’re careful with your coffee intake not to overstimulate your body.

 If you're sensitive to caffeine, you can take a stimulant-free pre-workout supplement.

 Related Article: Pre-Workout Vs. Coffee - Which is Better?

 2. Tingling Sensation

 Some describe this as an itchy feeling in the skin or as pins and needles in your muscles.
-It’s not something to be worried about as it is one of the very normal side effects.
+It’s not something to be worried about as it is one of the very normal side effects of pre-workouts.

 At the same time, it can stimulate nerve endings in your skin, which gives you that itchy feeling.

-Less common is a histamine response to some ingredients, so if this feeling lasts for longer than a few hours, make sure you check for any allergies you may have.
+However, the less common is a histamine response to some ingredients in a pre-workout, so if this feeling lasts for longer than a few hours, make sure you check for any allergies you may have.